BuvinJT/distbuilder/docs/ConfigClasses.md

 Such layers may take a series of forms, and be nested inside of one another.
 The benefit of this is to impose a specific environment and or set of parameters onto the exe without having to modify it internally.
-These options work cross platform, and are language agonstic.
-You may, in fact, even wrap third-party compiled programs in these layers!
+These options work cross platform, and could be slapped over the top of a program written in any language.
+You may, in fact, even wrap third-party (freeware) programs in these layers!

 The easiest way to use this class is to set some of its basic attributes.
 For example, `workingDir`, `isElevated`, `envVars`, or `exeArgs`.
 The approach taken by the